What is Keyword Research?

 To identify the most attractive topics for your site, you can find the following data for the URL-level topic clusters:

 Go into the detailed view to see the monthly search volume per a single keyword.
-From this place, you will be able to create a multi-analysis Content Editor query.
+From this place, you can create a multi-analysis Content Editor query.
 By default, Surfer selects all keywords to run the multi-analysis but you also have the option to exclude some keywords if you choose to.

-Once the Content Editor is ready, you will see 3 dots in your cluster details and in the main view of the domain-level topic cluster.
-Then select the 3 dots and "Open Content Editor", you should be directed to the respective content editor where you can start optimizing your content!
+Once the Content Editor is ready, you will see three dots in your cluster details and in the main view of the domain-level topic cluster.
+Then select the three dots and "Open Content Editor."
+You should be directed to the respective content editor, where you can start optimizing your content!

-You can access the new Content Editor query from the main Content Editor dashboard as well:
+You can also access the new Content Editor query from the main Content Editor dashboard.